Garden Advice

 • Pay attention to the colour.

 Depending on the type of tree, colour is an indicator of how fresh it is.
-Pick a tree with bright, deep colour and steer clear of excessive browning needles.
+Pick a tree with a bright, deep colour and steer clear of excessive browning needles.

 • Check if the needles drop.